RimacTechnology/style-guide/README.md

 4. Add a script to your `package.json` with
    `prettier --loglevel warn --no-editorconfig --no-error-on-unmatched-pattern --check \"./**/*{yaml,yml,json,md,gql,graphql,prisma}\" `

     - Adjust the glob to match files you want to check
     - This glob will match all the files recursively in your project

+5. Do a test run and see what prettier matches and add files you don't want to check in it since prettier still doesn't support having `.gitignore` and `.prettierignore` [working together](https://github.com/prettier/prettier/issues/8048)

 ## Package JSON

+1. Install `npm-package-json-lint` as a dev dependency

-1. Create a new file at the root of your project called `.packagerc.js` with
+2. Create a new file at the root of your project called `.packagerc.js` with

     - If you are using workspaces